clvnthe/Eurekall/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Currently the app is released on Android platforms only.
-However, we are aiming to push the app to be available for IOS as well in milestone 3.
+This is due to Apple's policy which requires developers to pay a fee to deploy any ipa apps, we plan to release the app on ios if and when the app is ready,stable and successful.
+Sorry apple users :(

 ### Installation